top of page

 Senior Financial Advisor

 Adam is a Senior Financial Advisor with Covenant Wealth Advisors and a CERTIFIED FINANCIAL PLANNER™ practitioner.
-He has over 17 years of experience in the financial services industry in the areas of financial planning for retirement, tax planning, and investment management.
+He has over 17 years of experience in the financial services industry, focusing on retirement financial planning, tax planning, and investment management.

 Disclosures: Covenant Wealth Advisors is a registered investment advisor with offices in Richmond, Reston, and Williamsburg, VA.
-Registration of an investment advisor does not imply a certain level of skill or training.
+Registration as an investment advisor does not imply a specific level of skill or training.
 Past performance is no guarantee of future returns.
-Investing involves risk and possible loss of principal capital.
-The views and opinions expressed in this content are as of the date of the posting, are subject to change based on market and other conditions.
-This content contains certain statements that may be deemed forward-looking statements.
-Please note that any such statements are not guarantees of any future performance and actual results or developments may differ materially from those projected.
-Please note that nothing in this content should be construed as an offer to sell or the solicitation of an offer to purchase an interest in any security or separate account.
+Investing involves risk and potential loss of principal capital.
+The views and opinions expressed here are as of the date of posting and are subject to change based on market conditions.
+This content includes some statements that may be considered forward-looking.
+Any such statements are not guarantees of future performance, and actual results could differ materially.
+Nothing herein should be interpreted as an offer to sell or solicit an offer to purchase any security or separate account.
 Nothing is intended to be, and you should not consider anything to be, investment, accounting, tax, or legal advice.
-If you would like accounting, tax, or legal advice, you should consult with your own accountants or attorneys regarding your individual circumstances and needs.
-This article was written and edited by a CERTIFIED FINANCIAL PLANNER™ professional with the assistance of AI.
-No advice may be rendered by Covenant Wealth Advisors unless a client service agreement is in place.
-Hypothetical examples are fictitious and are only used to illustrate a specific point of view.
+For personalized advice, consult with your own accountants or attorneys regarding your individual circumstances and needs.
+This article was written and edited by a CERTIFIED FINANCIAL PLANNER™ professional with assistance from AI.
+No advice can be provided by Covenant Wealth Advisors without a client service agreement.
+Hypothetical examples are fictitious and used solely to illustrate a specific perspective.
 Diversification does not guarantee against risk of loss.
-While this guide attempts to be as comprehensive as possible but no article can cover all aspects of retirement planning.
-Be sure to consult an advisor for comprehensive advice.
+This guide attempts to cover comprehensive retirement planning aspects, yet no article can include all details.
+Consulting an advisor is recommended for thorough advice.

 JOIN 12,064+ INVESTORS WHO SUBSCRIBE TO OUR FREE WEEKLY NEWSLETTER